 Although each of the landscape zones has different design criteria, it is essential that the overall character of the landscape of each lot have a unity that can only be achieved with careful attention to the transition between zones.
-In many cases, homeowners will have to supplement the planting of the Perimeter Yard or Streetscape Zone to achieve smooth landscape transitions, and the Interior Yard, while having the most flexibility in design must be compatible with the adjacent Perimeter Yard landscape.
+A portion of the Interior Yard may be located in the front yard adjacent to the streetscape zone.
+A compatible relationship must be established between these landscapes.
 Accordingly, all landscape design submittals must show all of the existing and proposed landscape on and adjacent to the lot and not just the Interior Yard.
 Evaluation of the design by the Aesthetics Council will be based on the total landscape.